License GuideSOC 21-1014

 Read more

 Mental health counselors must complete continuing education to renew their license.
-The exact hours and topics depend on your state.
-Most states require ethics training and courses on state-specific laws.
-Check your state's licensing board for your specific renewal requirements.
+The number of hours required and which topics you must cover depend on your state.
+Most states require ethics training and instruction on state-specific regulations.

 Is This For You